Inference From Visible Information And Background Knowledge: Positive Query Implication

 Finally, the second statement of the theorem follows from the fact that the previous proofs are independent of the assumption that relational instances are finite. \end{proof}

-Now, we explain how to generalize the proof of Theorem \ref{thm:psbexistcollapselin} to constraints consisting of both TGDs and EGDs (still without constants).
-This can be done by modifying the chase procedure for $\Chase(\bfS,\calC,\visinst)$ so as to take into account also the EGDs in $\calC$ that can be triggered on the instances that emerge in the chase tree.
-Formally, chasing an EGD of the form $R_1(\bar x_1)\et\ldots\et R_m(\bar x_m) \then x=x'$, where $x,x'$ are two variables from $\bar x_1,\ldots,\bar x_m$, amounts at applying a suitable homomorphism that identifies the two values $h(x)$ and $h(x')$ whenever the facts $R_1(h(\bar x_1)), \ldots, R_m(h(\bar x_m))$ belong to the instance under consideration.
-Note that this operation leads to a failure (i.e.~a dummy instance) when $h(x)$ and $h(x')$ are distinct values from the active domain of the visible part $\visinst$.

-With this new definition of $\Chase(\bfS,\calC,\visinst)$ at hand, the proofs of Lemma \ref{lem:disjunctive-chase-universal} and Lemma \ref{lem:well-of-positivity} do not pose particular problems, as one just needs to handle the standard case of an EGD dependency.
+Now, we explain how to generalize the proof of Theorem \ref{thm:psbexistcollapselin} to combinations of TGDs and EGDs (still without constants).
+Recall that we can modify the procedure for $\Chase(\bfS,\calC,\visinst)$ so as to also take into account the EGDs in $\calC$ that can be triggered on the instances that emerge in the chase tree.
+Using this extended definition of $\Chase(\bfS,\calC,\visinst)$ at hand, the proof of Lemma \ref{lem:well-of-positivity} does not pose particular problems, as one just needs to handle the standard case of an EGD dependency.
 Finally, the proof of Theorem \ref{thm:psbexistcollapselin} directly uses Proposition \ref{prop:PSB-characterizion} and Lemma \ref{lem:well-of-positivity} as black boxes, and so carries over without any modification.

 It is worth remarking that, by pairing Theorem \ref{thm:psbexistcollapselin} with the upper bound and the finite controllability for instance-level problems (Theorem \ref{thm:gnfoposinstancedecid}), one immediately obtains the following: